Motley Fool Stock Advisor Review

 The great thing about this service is the transparency.
-Within your premium subscription dashboard, you can see every detail.
-Which leads us to the feature section of this Motley Fool review.
+Within the premium subscription dashboard, you can see every detail.
+Which leads us to the feature section of this Motley Fool Stock Advisor review.

 The stock picks are the main feature.
-Co-Founder David Gardner and his investment research team analyze thousands of stocks every week and send out new trade alerts weekly.
-While it might be hard to pick a stock like Amazon again (he did it back in 1997), the most recent stock picks also look promising.
+The STock Advisor investment research team analyzes thousands of stocks every week and send out new trade alerts weekly.
+While it might be hard to pick a stock like Amazon again (they did it back in 1997), the most recent stock picks also look promising.

 Is Motley Fool a scam?
 I don’t think so.
 Over the past 19 years, Stock Advisor has 5Xed the Standard and Poors 500.
 And this was not based on one lucky winner, but instead on consistently profitable stock picks.

 Think about this: over 100 stock recommendations led to 100%+ returns.
-Even super rich people invest with the Gardner brothers.
+Even super rich people invest with The Motley Fool.
 Time magazine wrote, “Even billionaires get ideas from The Motley Fool.”

 Twice a month, new stock picks will be sent to your inbox and your subscription dashboard.
-The team behind the Stock Advisor take care of the expert analysis of investing trends and market sentiments.
+The team behind Stock Advisor takes care of the expert analysis of investing trends and market sentiments.
 It only takes five minutes a month to tune up your portfolio.

 Over 700,000 loyal members are already on board.